Employment programs and workshops for newcomers

-What is it like to work in a Canadian Workplace?
-In this workshop, IRSA Employment Specialists will help you navigate what Canadian employers and co-workers expect from you at work, and what you can expect when you start your first job in Canada.
+What is it like to work in a Canadian workplace?
+In this workshop, IRSA employment specialists will help you navigate what Canadian employers and co-workers expect from you, and what you can expect when you start your first job in Canada.
 This three-hour course will also cover your rights in the workplace.

-Cultural Inclusion Trainers at IRSA will present an interactive component on the benefits of a diverse workplace and how to be respectful of other cultures in the workplace.
+The IRSA cultural inclusion trainers will present an interactive component on the benefits of a diverse workplace and how to respect other cultures in the workplace.
 This workshop will address essential workplace norms.

 Workshop topics include:

 - How to provide support and give feedback to co-workers

 - Approaches to handling conflict at the workplace